PeterLenting/MyBookYourBook/README.md

 **Wish list** - Let user add books they would like in a wish list and email them when the book is being offered.

+**Pagination** - If more books are placed on the site, pagination would be necessary.

 ## Technologies used